 - 5.1 The National Planning Policy Framework (NPPF) puts the presumption in favour of sustainable development at the heart of both plan-making and decision-taking.
-For decision-taking this means approving development proposals that accord with the development plan without delay; or, if the policies which are most important for determining the application are out-of-date, granting planning permission unless, inter alia, any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or the application of policies in the Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed. - 5.2 In the latter regard, the Council's reasons for refusal, and for serving both enforcement notices, concede that the Council cannot demonstrate a five-year supply of deliverable land for traveller sites and, therefore, the planning policies most important for determining these appeals are out of date.
-Furthermore, the appeal site is not located within the Green Belt, or within a SPA, SSSI, Conservation Area, local greenspace, AONB or National Park, or within an area shown on the Environment Agency's flood maps as being at high risk from flooding.
-As such, the "tilted balance" is engaged whereby planning permission should be granted unless, inter alia, any adverse impacts of doing so would significantly and demonstrably outweigh the benefits
+For decision-taking this means approving development proposals that accord with the development plan without delay; or, if the policies which are most important for determining the application are out-of-date, granting planning permission unless, inter alia, any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or the application of policies in the Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed. - 5.2 In the latter regard, the appeal site is not located within the Green Belt, or within a SPA, SSSI, Conservation Area, local greenspace, AONB or National Park.
+Furthermore, the proposed caravan site is not located within an area shown on the Environment Agency's flood maps as being at high risk from flooding.